OptimalBits/gnd-todomvc/labs/architecture-examples/gnd/readme.md

 # Ground  TodoMVC app

-A todo application build using [Ground][http:\\gnd.io]

-## Getting Started

-Read the [App Specification](https://github.com/addyosmani/todomvc/wiki/App-Specification) before touching the template.

-## Need help?

-Feel free to [contact us](https://github.com/sindresorhus) if you have any questions or need help with the template.
+A todo application build using [Ground](http:\\gnd.io).
+Ground is a web development framework written in Typescript, with focus on client server synchronization and offline support.
+It is small, modular, robust and fairly well documented.

+This TodoMVC application was written in javascript to demonstrate how ground can be used equally in Javascript or Typescript projects.

 ## Credits